 "This insightful, complex, and yet utterly accessible interpretation of the major stories that make up Agnon's unique history of Buczacz, Ancestral Tales will remain the key text for understanding Agnon's last endeavor and the universe contained within its covers.
 A tremendous accomplishment."

-—Omer Bartov, author of The Voice of Your Brother's Blood: Buczacz, Biography of a Town
+—Omer Bartov, author of Anatomy of a Genocide: The Life and Death of a Town Called Buczacz